 In this small group series, we will discuss 9 further steps you will need to take in order to reach your goal of spiritual maturity.

-The next part of this session is five discussion questions you will need to answer and discuss among your group which should consist of about 5 people for each group to guarantee good participation and input by all.
+The next part of this session consists of 5 discussion questions you will need to answer and discuss among your group which should consist of about 5 people to guarantee good participation and input by all.

 - What thought, feeling or event led you to this study?